 "Co-co!"
 Harry squealed.
 "Mummy?"

 His little face crumpled as he grabbed the Doctor's pant leg to steady himself.
-He bounced a little until the much bigger man pulled him up into his lap.
+He bounced a little on his little pink knees until the much bigger man pulled him up into his lap.

 "Sorry chap, she's not here."

 "Mummy!"
 Harry wailed.

 The Doctor gathered the now crying Harry to his chest.
 Rose joined them both to stroke the child's downy black locks as he dissolved into pitiful cries.